nodejs/node/SECURITY.md

 researchers and responsible public disclosures.
 The program is managed through the HackerOne platform.
 See <https://hackerone.com/nodejs> for further details.

+## Reporting a bug in a third party module

+Security bugs in third party modules should be reported to their respective maintainers.

 ## Disclosure policy

 Here is the security disclosure policy for Node.js